eoinlarkin/retro-pc/README.md

 ### robots.txt

-A robots.txt file was created to supprt the indexing of the site by search engines.
-A robots.txt file was created with the follwoing content:
+A robots.txt file was created to support the indexing of the site by search engines.
+A robots.txt file was created with the following content:

 ```
 User-agent: *